caspar/caspar.cc/content/blog/ornl/index.md

 </div>

-A description of my summer research was included in an [article](https://engineering.nyu.edu/news/summer-internships-provide-students-career-enhancing-opportunities?fbclid=IwAR3tn3-nOPaOFZoPS41lPyfxWHvmeBC8G2EmWCXfmqIUSTXtF68cnr2YJk4) published by Tandon.
+A description of my summer research was included in an [article](https://engineering.nyu.edu/news/summer-internships-provide-students-career-enhancing-opportunities?fbclid=IwAR3tn3-nOPaOFZoPS41lPyfxWHvmeBC8G2EmWCXfmqIUSTXtF68cnr2YJk4) published by NYU.